 More importantly, this equates to about 36 and 72 pints, respectively.

 Do you have to let cask beer settle before serving?

-How long does a cask of beer last for when it has been opened?
+How long does a cask of beer last for once opened?

 What is bright beer?

 As mentioned previously, cask beer usually needs to settle before serving… The one exception to this is “bright beer”.
 This refers to beer that has had the yeast sediment removed, requiring no further settling.